aioc/AIIO2020/1-metropole/statement/statement.md

 ## Explanation

-In sample case 1, one path you can take is 1 $\rightarrow$ 2 $\rightarrow$ 4 $\rightarrow$ 6, costing 70 + 30 + 500 = 600 dollars.
+In sample case 1, one path you can take is 1 $\rightarrow$ 5 $\rightarrow$ 4 $\rightarrow$ 6, costing 20 + 10 + 500 = 530 dollars.
 This is the minimum possible.

 In sample case 2, one path you can take is 1 $\rightarrow$ 3 $\rightarrow$ 2 $\rightarrow$ 6, costing 30 + 10 + 40 = 80 dollars.
 This is the minimum possible.
-Notice that when travelling from city 3 to 6, there are two grids you can use.
+Notice that when travelling from city 2 to 6, there are two hypergrids you can use.
 You are free to choose the cheaper one.

 ![Diagrams for the two sample cases](sample.pdf)